-This amounts to about $10 per month – about the cost of one lunch at Subway.
+This amounts to about $10.75 per month – about the cost of one lunch at Subway.
 No other youth program in Maryland is as comprehensive, effective and affordable as Cub Scouting.

 The one-time costs involve purchasing the different parts of the blue Cub Scout field uniform, including some patches, and a $25 one-time National Council joining fee.
 Other things, such as belt loops, badges and awards, are included in the pack dues.

 |Neckerchief & Slide||$20.98|